 You’ll Love Digging For Fossils At This Unique Historic Site In Wyoming

 Millions of years ago, Wyoming was underwater!
-Near the Green River Formation, there are still thousands and thousands of fossils buried into the rock.
+Near the Green River Formation, there are still thousands and thousands of fossils buried in the rock.
 One spot near Kemmerer offers public fossil digs, so you can take a piece of history home with you.
 The Fossil Safari at Warfield Quarry is one of the best places to find fossils in Wyoming and definitely deserves a spot on your bucket list.

-The Fossil Safari is the most family-friendly dig in the state, but if you’re looking for a more intense day out in the field, join the Wyoming Dinosaur Center in Thermopolis for a full day dig at an active paleontology site.
+The Fossil Safari is the most family-friendly dig in the state, but if you’re looking for a more intense day out in the field, join the Wyoming Dinosaur Center in Thermopolis for a full-day dig at an active paleontology site.

 Have you ever participated in the Fossil Safari?
 What do you consider are the best places to find fossils in Wyoming?
 Let us know in the comments!

 What else should I know about the Fossil Butte National Monument?